-The harm caused by an impact accident in a space environment directly leads to a devastating consequence.
-A polymer material that can self-heal within one second after impact has been developed to solve this problem.207 The rapid reaction rates was achieved by thiol-ene-alkylborane formulations, providing astronauts with biological safety protection at the physical level, which ensures the safety of human life and improving the efficiency of related work in the process of exploring space.
+The harm caused by an impact accident in a space environment can directly lead to a devastating consequence.
+Thus, a polymer material that can self-heal within one second after impact has been developed to solve this problem.207 The rapid reaction rates was achieved by thiol-ene-alkylborane formulations, providing astronauts with biological safety protection at the physical level, which ensures the safety of human life and improves the efficiency of related work in the process of exploring space.